 How Should I React If The Trucking Company’s Insurer Attempts To Contact Me?

 By far, the safest way to communicate with insurance companies other than your own after an accident is through an attorney.
 Tell the insurer that you have representation, and then let your lawyer know about the attempted contact.
 Never sign documents provided by someone else’s insurance company without having an experienced truck accident lawyer review them — you may be signing away your right to pursue fair compensation.
-Let your truck accident attorney talk to insurers for you.
+Let your truck accident attorneys talk to insurers for you.

 The Benefits Of Having The Cellino Law Legal Team On Your Side

 The attorneys on the Cellino Law team have amassed considerable experience representing clients who have been injured in truck accidents.
 If you hire us to represent you, we will build the strongest possible case for you by collecting all the evidence.
 We will have the scene of the accident investigated, interview witnesses, seek out video surveillance of the accident, and even hire expert consultants to reconstruct the event.

 We will secure all relevant documentation from the trucking company and the driver involved, including time cards, logbooks, trip sheets, route schedules, manifests, and more.
 We will aim to collect every possible piece of documentation created in the 30 days before the accident.
 We will recover all of the truck’s maintenance records and all reports generated on the truck’s condition after the accident.
-Our Manhattan injury law firm is thoroughly familiar with truck accident cases and know exactly which documents are going to help your case.
+Our Manhattan injury law firm is thoroughly familiar with truck accident cases and knows exactly which documents are going to help your case.